Skip to main content

 Checks if the current date and time match the schedule defined graphically in the Value field.
 If there is a match, the scheduled action will be executed.

-• Check every: specifies the frequency with which the system will evaluate whether the schedule is met.
+• Check every.
+Specifies how often the system will evaluate if the schedule is met.
 This value must be adjusted according to the indicated schedule.

-• Value: allows configuring the schedule, periodicity, and recurrence that will determine when the action will be executed.
+• Value.
+Allows you to configure the schedule, periodicity, and recurrence that will determine when the action will be executed.

-The form allows defining a Recurrence Pattern with the following options:
+The form allows you to define a Recurrence Pattern through the following options:

-• Daily: indicates at what time and every how many days the action should run, as well as if it should only be performed from Monday to Friday.
+• Daily.
+Indicates what time and every how many days the action should be executed, as well as whether it should only be performed from Monday to Friday.

-• Weekly: lets you define at what time, how many weeks apart, and on which days of the week the action will run.
+• Weekly.
+Lets you define what time, every how many weeks, and on what days of the week the action will be executed.

-• Monthly: sets the time and day of the month when the action will run.
+• Monthly.
+Sets what time and on what day of the month the action will be executed.

-• Interval: determines every how many minutes the action will run within a day or a specific time range.
+• Interval.
+Determines how many minutes between each execution of the action within a day or a specific time range.

-• Custom Cron: allows you to manually enter a string in standard cron format, useful for custom and advanced configurations.
+• Custom Cron.
+Allows manual entry of a string in the standard cron format, useful for custom and advanced configurations.

 cron-match

-At the top of the form, a (text) summary of the configured schedule is displayed to confirm it is the desired one.
+At the top of the form, a summary (in text) of the scheduled configuration is displayed to confirm that it is the desired one.

-The hours are defined according to the time zone of the user editing the Cron Match, except in the case of a Custom Cron, where the hours are specified in standard UTC (Coordinated Universal Time).
+The hours are defined according to the time zone of the user editing the Cron Match, except in the case of a Custom Cron, where the hours are specified in the standard UTC time.

 info